Employee Appraisals Suck - Here's Why

 - Don’t miss one.
 Make appraisals matter.
 Don’t keep moving them to different dates as employees will feel you don’t actually care.

-For further support with your employee development, discover how the Liberty Mind 121 mentoring can provide a monthly support for your team.
+For further support with your employee development, discover how my 121 employee mentoring can provide a monthly support for your team.